Naturalness of vanishing black-hole tides

 Note that the symmetry we used for the argument does not only amount to $\phi \to -\phi$, since this is not a symmetry of the fully nonlinear static gravitational action.
 The inversion symmetry $S$ is, instead, a nonlinear transformation that involves both $\phi$ and $a$.
 It reduces to the Buchdahl $\mathbb{Z}_2$ transformation~\cite{Buchdahl:1954} when $a=0$, such as on the Schwarzschild background.
 Thus, in the case of purely electric tidal response, the $\phi \to -\phi$ symmetry is sufficient for our arguments.
 The treatment of magnetic and mixed tides, however, requires the use of the full $S$-type transformation.

 Let us comment on an additional subtlety.
-Generically, the response coefficients could have contained logarithmic terms $k_\ell= k_\ell^0 + \beta_\ell \ln (\mu r)$, where $\mu$ is an arbitrary scale and $\beta_\ell$ a dimensionless number.
-Such terms would be associated to the renormalization group running of the Love numbers and are indeed generic in $D>4$ or for dynamical responses.
+Generically, the response coefficients could have contained logarithmic terms $k_\ell= k_\ell^0 + \beta_\ell \ln (r/r_s)$.
+Such terms are associated to the renormalization group running of the Love numbers and are indeed generic in $D>4$ or for dynamical responses.
 Given that such terms do not change the transformation rules of the response under the spurionic symmetry, our argument shows that they must be absent, hence providing the non-renormalization of the static linear tides.
 As a matter of fact, this is a requirement to even make sense of the statement that the Love numbers vanish.
 We will later present an alternative argument for the non-renormalization using the point-particle EFT, which captures universal effects, such as this running.

 The argument easily generalizes to nonlinear perturbations.
 Consider the nonlinear static tidal response to external sources as at $n$-th order in the $w$ sources, which schematically takes the form